Physical therapy: United States

-The primary physical therapy practitioner is the Physical Therapist (PT) who is trained and licensed to examine, evaluate, diagnose and treat impairment, functional limitations, and disabilities in patients or clients.
+The primary practitioner of physical therapy practitioner is a physical therapist (PT) who is trained and licensed to examine, evaluate, diagnose and manage injury or disease in patients or clients.
+When indicated, physical therapists order diagnostic tests/studies, including but not limited to imaging and laboratory tests.
+Physical therapists may also perform or interpret selected imaging or other tests/studies.
 Physical therapist education curricula in the United States culminate in a Doctor of Physical Therapy (DPT) degree, with some practicing PTs holding a Master of Physical Therapy degree, and some with a Bachelor's degree.
 The Master of Physical Therapy and Master of Science in Physical Therapy degrees are no longer offered, and the entry-level degree is the Doctor of Physical Therapy degree, which typically takes 3 years after completing a bachelor's degree.
-PTs who hold a Masters or bachelors in PT are encouraged to get their DPT because APTA's goal is for all PT's to be on a doctoral level.
-WCPT recommends physical therapist entry-level educational programs be based on university or university-level studies, of a minimum of four years, independently validated and accredited.
-Curricula in the United States are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-According to CAPTE, as of 2025 there are 31,380 students currently enrolled in 227 accredited PT programs in the United States while 12,945 PTA students are currently enrolled in 331 PTA programs in the United States.
-(Updated CAPTE statistics list that for 2015–2016, there were 30,419 students enrolled in 233 accredited PT programs in the United States.)
+PTs who hold a Master's or bachelor's in PT are encouraged to get their DPT because APTA's goal is for all PTs to be on a doctoral level.
+DPT programs in the United States are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+According to CAPTE, as of 2025 there are 39,448 students currently enrolled in 322 accredited PT programs in the United States while 10,077 PTA students are currently enrolled in 390 PTA programs in the United States.

 The physical therapist professional curriculum includes content in the clinical sciences (e.g., content about the cardiovascular, pulmonary, endocrine, metabolic, gastrointestinal, genitourinary, integumentary, musculoskeletal, and neuromuscular systems and the medical and surgical conditions frequently seen by physical therapists).
 Current training is specifically aimed to enable physical therapists to appropriately recognize and refer non-musculoskeletal diagnoses that may present similarly to those caused by systems not appropriate for physical therapy intervention, which has resulted in direct access to physical therapists in many states.